jonculver/minecraftpi/docs/flags.md

 FRANCE = ["U" * 6 + "W" * 6 + "R" * 6] * 12
 ```

-**Challenge 7:** Which other countries flags do you know?
+**Challenge 7:** Which other countries' flags do you know?
 Make some more and scatter your world with giant flags.

 ![Flags](../images/flags.png)